 Truth: You can use the assets in your KY Saves 529 account at any eligible 2- and 4-year college, graduate school (including law and medical), vocational/technical school, and K-12 institution.1

 Truth: You can use your KY Saves 529 account assets for many qualified higher education expenses, including tuition, fees, computers, and certain room and board costs.
-You can also use it to pay for K-12 tuition limited to up to $10,000 per student per year across all 529 plan accounts for such student.2
+You can also use it to pay for graduate school, trade and vocational school, apprenticeship programs and K-12 tuition.2

 Truth: With a KY Saves 529 account, you can be as hands-on or hands-off as you want to be.
 You can choose from among Year of Enrollment Options that automatically adjust its investments as your child nears enrollment, Asset Allocation Options that help you design your own investment mix or the Capital Preservation Option that invests to provide protection of principal with an interest rate that adjusts periodically.

 Truth: Even if your student is already in high school, you can benefit from a 529 plan.
 Earnings grow federal and state tax-deferred, and when you withdraw the money for a qualified higher education expense, it is free of federal tax.2

 Truth: Once you save in a KY Saves 529 account, it’s always your money.
 If the original student you were saving for can’t use the funds for qualified expenses, you can always change the beneficiary to another qualified family member, or withdraw your funds and pay taxes on earnings and a 10% penalty.4